 - Amendments in provisional applications - Amendments are not usually made to provisional applications.
 If there is a necessary amendment to a current provisional application, it must comply with the provisions section.
 It shall halt the current process of the provisional amendment until resolved.

 If you need help with the patent amendment format, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.